U-M plans largest ever investment in financial aid

 The budget continues the university's ongoing commitment to meet the full demonstrated financial need of all undergraduates who are state residents, and to continue to boost financial aid at a greater rate than tuition.
 It includes a 5.6 percent tuition increase for resident and nonresident undergraduate and most graduate programs.

-Tuition and fees for first-year undergraduates in LSA in 2009-10 will be:
+Tuition and fees for first-year undergraduates in the LSA in 2009-10 will be.

 • $34,937 (a $1,868 increase) for nonresidents.